 “Because it not only concerns the image of the Chinese company, but also the image of China and the Chinese government,” he said.

 His comments came on the same day that an opinion piece in Chinese state media’s Global Times newspaper said Chinese companies need to “attach more importance to grassroots voices” in carrying out investment projects such as the Monywa mine.

 But an article the following day by the Chinese state news agency Xinhua said opposition to the dam is “misguided” and that the protests have been stirred up by “political instigation.”

 Last year, Burmese President Thein Sein cancelled a plan to build the Chinese-backed Mytisone dam in northern Burma’s conflict-ridden Kachin state that was to provide hydroelectricity to China, after mass opposition among locals.

-Reported by Ko Ko Aung, Nayrein Kyaw, and Thuzar for RFA’s Burmese service.
+Reported by Ko Ko Aung, Nayrein Kyaw, and Thuzar for RFA’s Myanmar Service.
 Translated by Khin May Zaw.
 Written in English by Rachel Vandenbrink.